Philadelphia Eagles vs. New Orleans Saints NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Saints stats and trends

-- In New Orleans' nine games this year, it has five wins against the spread.

-- The Saints have been underdogs by 2.5 points or more four times this year and are 4-0 ATS in those games.
+- The Saints are 4-0 ATS when underdogs by 2.5 points or more this season.

-- New Orleans' games this season have gone over the total in five out of nine opportunities (55.6%).

 - New Orleans is 4-1 against the spread and 4-1 overall in games when it puts up more than 23.1 points.

-- In games that New Orleans piles up more than 350.6 yards, the team is 3-2 against the spread and 2-3 overall.
+- When New Orleans piles up over 350.6 yards, the team is 3-2 against the spread and 2-3 overall.

 - The Saints have turned the ball over eight times, one fewer times than the Eagles have forced turnovers (9).